Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

-                TestSolution.FAILED, // solution when at least one element is found TestSolution.PASSED, // solution when no element is found "IframeDetected", // message associated with each detected element null, // no message created when attribute is found because passed doesn't produce message );
+                TestSolution.FAILED, // solution when at least one element is found TestSolution.PASSED, // solution when no element is found "IframeDetected", // message associated with each detected element null // no message created when attribute is found because passed doesn't produce message );
     }
 }